shubham6760/BlissBot/README.md

 🏥 A bit about Lucy HealthCare ChatBot:

-Lucy HealthCare ChatBot is the result of my passion for blending cutting-edge technology with the world of medicine.
+BlissBot HealthCare ChatBot is the result of my passion for blending cutting-edge technology with the world of medicine.
 By harnessing the vast knowledge contained within The GALE ENCYCLOPEDIA of MEDICINE, I've developed a conversational AI that aims to assist, educate, and provide information on various health-related topics.

-🧬 What Lucy HealthCare ChatBot can do:
+🧬 What BlissBot HealthCare ChatBot can do:

 Answer medical questions
 Provide information on diseases, conditions, and treatments